segmentio/segment-docs/src/protocols/transform/index.md

 To create a Transformation, you first need to select which type of transformation you want to create.
 For each transformation type, Segment displays a description, use cases, and example payload.
 Current transformation types available in your Segment workspace include:

 **Rename track event:** Rename track event name at the source or per destination.
-The events listed in the dropdown menu for selecting event names when creating Transformations correspond to the events listed on the [source schema view](https://segment.com/docs/getting-started/implementation-guide/#event-anatomy-and-naming-standards).
+The events listed in the event names dropdown menu correspond to the events listed on the [source schema view](/docs/getting-started/implementation-guide/#event-anatomy-and-naming-standards).
 ![rename track event](../images/event-rename-example.png)

 **Edit track event properties:** Rename multiple properties and/or change property data structure at the source or per destination